mohamedlahdour/OpenNTP/Docs/source/Guide.rst

 .. image:: _images/runing.png

 2.2.4.
-Geometry Visualization
+Geometry Visualizations
 ----------------------------

 The **geometry** button allowing to plot in two dimensions the geometry to study.
 The plotting mode of the geometry is based on the presence of an input file.
 A depiction of the geometry for the example input file given in sub section `Creating JSON Input File <https://openrsn.readthedocs.io/en/latest/Guide.html#creating-json-input-file>`_ is illustrated in Figure bellow

 .. image:: _images/geom.png

 2.2.5.
-Flux Visualization Pin Power Visualizations
+Flux Visualizations
 -------------------------

 The **Plot** button refers to a set of routines programming in fortran and python to plot the scalar flux in space of one or two-dimensional and in each energy group.
 The figure bellow shows the flux for the example input file given in sub section `Creating JSON Input File <https://openrsn.readthedocs.io/en/latest/Guide.html#creating-json-input-file>`_ after clicking on the **Plot** button.